 American fresh pepper preferences continue on a consumption upward trend.
-In 1980, Per Capita pepper consumption rate stood at 6 pounds/person, split almost evenly between bell peppers and chile peppers.
-By 2011 American per capita pepper consumption reached the rate of 16.4 pounds/person, with bell peppers (9.8 pounds/person consumed) ranking slightly higher than chile pepper preferences (6.6 pounds/person consumed).
+In 1980, Per Capita pepper consumption rate stood at 6 pounds/person, split almost evenly between bell peppers and chili peppers.
+By 2011 American per capita pepper consumption reached the rate of 16.4 pounds/person, with bell peppers (9.8 pounds/person consumed) ranking slightly higher than chili pepper preferences (6.6 pounds/person consumed).
 Bell Pepper color, be it gold, green, or red, depends on the variety.
 Sweet bell peppers are excellent sources of vitamin C and also provide vitamin A and potassium.

 Speaking of New Mexico chiles, a small southern town called Hatch is situated less than an hour’s drive north of Las Cruces, New Mexico.
-It bills itself as the chile Capital of the United States.
+It bills itself as the chili Capital of the United States.

 While you are in Las Cruces, check out the Big Chili Inn and the world’s largest chili pepper, a forth seven foot masterpiece created with two and one half tons of concrete.
 The entire area is great for growing New Mexico chilies.
 Researchers at New Mexico State University in Las Cruces have been developing quality chili varieties for over one hundred years.